-An enormous literature in asset pricing considers stock market reactions to news about future cash flows and discount rates.
-In addition to already-mentioned studies, leading contributions include Shiller (1981) and Schwert (1989) for market-level moves and Roll (1988) for firm-level changes.
+A large literature considers stock market reactions to news about future cash flows and discount rates.
+In addition to studies mentioned above, leading contributions include Shiller (1981) and Schwert (1989) for market-level moves and Roll (1988) for firm-level changes.
 Schwert shows that aggregate leverage, while correlated with market volatility, explains little of its movements over time.
 Many papers study the impact of news releases and central bank communications on financial market outcomes.
 Examples include Bernanke and Kuttner (2005), Birz and Lott (2011), Boudoukh et al. (2019), Cieslak and Schrimpf (2019), and Bianchi et. al. (2024).
 Compared to these papers, we proceed in the other direction by examining what drives stock (and bond) market jumps according to newspaper accounts.
+As remarked above, we offer new evidence related to the put-like character of monetary and fiscal policy responses to stock market developments.

 Another literature focuses on the US Dollar and Fed policy in the international monetary and financial system.
-Prominent examples include Kalemli-Özcan (2019), Maggiori et al. (2019), Miranda-Agrippino and Rey (2020), Obstfeld (2021), and Gopinath and Stein (2021).
+Prominent examples include Kalemli-Özcan (2019), Maggiori et al. (2019),

+Miranda-Agrippino and Rey (2020), Obstfeld (2021), and Gopinath and Stein (2021).
 These works highlight the US role as a global supplier of safe and liquid debt securities, the Dollar's favored status in foreign exchange reserves, the international spillover effects of US monetary policy, and the Dollar's ubiquity in trade invoicing, offshore bank lending, and portfolio holdings.
 We contribute to this literature by showing how to use newspapers to identify shocks in one country that propagate to equity markets in other countries.
 Our findings confirm the central role of the United States - its economy, currency, central bank, and military power - as a driver of national stock markets around the world.
-Our evidence differs in kind from related evidence offered in other studies, and it rests on distinct and complementary empirical methods.
+Our evidence differs in kind from related evidence in other studies, and it rests on distinct and complementary empirical methods.

 Section 2 explains how we use newspapers to characterize stock market jumps, describes our jump classification scheme, and undertakes several investigations to assess the quality of our jump characterizations.
-Section 3 presents several findings about stock market jumps and their relationship to post-jump volatility.
-Section 4 explains how we measure perceived clarity about the forces that drive jumps, documents empirical properties of our clarity measure, explains why clarity has risen over time, and provides evidence that greater clarity foreshadows lower stock market volatility.
+Section 3 presents several findings about stock market jumps, including the putlike character of jumps attributed to monetary policy and government spending.
+Section 4 explains how we measure perceived clarity about the forces that drive jumps, documents empirical properties of our clarity measure, explains why clarity has risen over time, and provides evidence that greater clarity foreshadows less dispersion in firm-level equity returns.
 Section 5 concludes.